Niche Guides / Personal Finance

 A digital product is anything you can sell on your personal finance blog that the customer will receive via download.

-Here are some digital products to sell on a personal finance blog:
+Here are some digital products you can sell on your personal finance blog:

 A lot of people search for simple checklists and guides related to different topics.
 They’d happily pay you for them.